 Think About Timing and Location

 Finding the right time to talk is critical.
-You want to choose a private setting, somewhere where both you and your parent/s are comfortable and can talk without any interruptions.
+You want to choose a private setting, somewhere where both you and your parent/s or trusted adult are comfortable and can talk without any interruptions.
 You can also think about times where you’re talking next to a person instead of looking directly at them, like when you’re in a car, walking the dog or washing dishes.
-This can make things feel less awkward because you’re not looking your parent in the eyes.
+This can make things feel less awkward because you’re not looking eachother in the eyes.

 You and your parent might have different views on sex and the topics that surround it and that’s perfectly fine.
 It is important to listen to one another, as well as acknowledge each other’s views and concerns.
 Try your absolute best to be polite, to listen, not speak above one another, and to be honest.
 Listen to what your parents have to say; you may learn something from their point of view.